CONTRIBUTING TO THE JOURNAL

-Spelling: Use English spelling as given in the Oxford English Dictionary.
+Spelling: Use British spelling as given in the Oxford English Dictionary.

-* Digital images can be submitted either as attachments to an email (individually), via an Internet-based large file transfer site (e.g. WeTransfer.com or mailbigfile.com), via Dropbox or on a CD-ROM/USB stick which we can return if required.
+* Digital images can be submitted either as attachments to an email (individually), via an Internet-based large file transfer site such as WeTransfer, or Dropbox or on a CD-ROM/USB stick which we can return if required.